aws-samples/serverless-patterns/apigw-http-api-cognito-lambda-cdk/README.md

     --query 'AuthenticationResult.AccessToken' \
     --output text)
    ```
-5. Send an HTTP GET request to the API Gateway with the JWT token, which will verify the token call the private Lambda function.
+5. Send an HTTP GET request to the API Gateway with the JWT token, which will verify the token call the protected Lambda function.
     ```bash
     curl -H "Authorization: ${TOKEN}" ${API_URL}/protected
     ```